ansys/pymechanical/doc/source/getting_started/wsl.rst

 **Theory:** You should open the ports ``1055`` and ``2325`` for license server communication in the **Windows Control Panel**.
-For the steps to set advanced Windows firewall options, see `How to open port in Windows 10 Firewall?
+For the steps to set advanced Windows firewall options, see Microsoft's `How to open port in Windows 10 Firewall?
 <https://answers.microsoft.com/en-us/windows/forum/all/how-to-open-port-in-windows-10-firewall/f38f67c8-23e8-459d-9552-c1b94cca579a/>`_

-**Reality:** This works if you want to run a Docker image using a WSL Linux image to host that Docker image.
+**Reality:** This works if you want to run a Docker image using a WSL Linux image to host this Docker image.
 The Docker image successfully communicates with the Windows License Server using these ports if you use the ``'-p'`` flag when running the Docker image with these ports open.
-See `Running Mechanical on a local Docker image`_.
+For more information, see `Running Mechanical on a local Docker image`_.

 If you want to run Mechanical in the CentOS7 image and use the Windows License Server, opening the ports might not work properly because the Windows firewall